Skip to main content

 Tutorials

 • Let's get started!
-In this section, you will learn how to find a book.
-We recommend that you watch the videos then read and follow along with the step-by-step instructions to reinforce the concepts in the tutorial.
+In this section, you will learn how to find a book using the library's database.
+We recommend that you follow along with the step-by-step instructions.

 PART 1: SEARCHING